coder/templates/azure-aks-pod/README.md

 description: Use a Kubernetes cluster outside of the Coder control plane to create a pod workspace
 icon: ../../../site/static/icon/azure.svg
 maintainer_github: coder
-verified: false
+verified: true
-tags: [linux, azure, cloud, kubernetes]
+tags: [linux, azure, kubernetes]
 ---

 # Kubernetes pod on a cluster outside of Coder